- Academy Junior Senate

 Inscape, U of D Jesuit's literary magazine, publishes once at the end of each year.
 Students can participate in two ways.
 Students are invited to serve on the editorial staff, which assesses submissions and edits the final publication.
-All students are invited to submit stories, essays, poems, and artwork through Moodle.
+All students are invited to submit stories, essays, poems, and artwork through the cocurricular's group webpage online.
 Meeting times are as needed in either Room 130 or 215.

 Read the most recent editions of Inscape by clicking the links below: